mxmgorin/gmboy/README.md

-## 🎮 gmboy
+## 🎮 GMBoy

-`gmboy` is a Game Boy emulator built in Rust as a deep dive into how emulation and hardware works.
+`GMBoy` is a Game Boy emulator built in Rust as a deep dive into how emulation and hardware works.
 Built for fun and learning, it’s a project about clean code, deep hardware understanding, and striving for high accuracy and test coverage.

-Most Game Boy functionality is implemented with good accuracy (verified by community-made tests).
-Most games should run correctly, though some bugs are still expected.
+The emulator implements most Game Boy functionality with good accuracy, as confirmed by community test suites like blargg's and [mooneye](https://github.com/Gekkio/mooneye-test-suite).
+While most games should run correctly, some issues may still occur.

-Download the [latest release](https://github.com/mxmgorin/gmboy/releases/latest) of gmboy from the releases page.
+Download the [latest release](https://github.com/mxmgorin/gmboy/releases/latest) of `GMBoy` from the releases page.

-## Supports

--  **Full CPU Emulation**
-   Complete implementation of the Sharp LR35902 instruction set with accurate instruction and sub-instruction timing.

-- **Full PPU Emulation (Graphics)**
-  Rendering of background, window, and sprites.

-- **Full APU Emulation (Audio)**
-  Sound output with all 4 audio channels (Square 1, Square 2, Wave, Noise).

-- **Cartridge MBCs**
-  Supports ROM loading with No MBC, MBC1, MBC1M, MBC2, MBC3, MBC5 mappers.

-- **SRAM Battery Saves**
-  Persistent save data using battery-backed SRAM.

-- **Input Handling**
-  Emulates all standard Game Boy button inputs (D-Pad, A, B, Start, Select).

 ## Features